P0ulpy/cmake-vcpkg-template/README.md

 }
 ```

-For further information you check the [microsoft documentation about vcpkg.json](https://learn.microsoft.com/en-us/vcpkg/reference/vcpkg-json) and [vcpkg documentation about manifests dependencies](https://vcpkg.readthedocs.io/en/latest/specifications/manifests/)
+For further information you can check the [microsoft documentation about vcpkg.json](https://learn.microsoft.com/en-us/vcpkg/reference/vcpkg-json) and [vcpkg documentation about manifests dependencies](https://vcpkg.readthedocs.io/en/latest/specifications/manifests/)

-__Add dependencies to your cmake target :__
+**Add dependencies to your cmake target :**

 Now that we have added our dependencies to vcpkg we can add them to our cmake target.
 First we use `find_package()` to find the package in vcpkg, then we use `target_link_libraries()` to link it to our target, It is important to call it after the target creation (witch is `add_executable` in our case).